anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 Come and see how monitoring a complex Kubernetes system can be easy and...perhaps even...fun!

+#### <a name="aws"></a>_Architecting Modern Applications on AWS: VMs, Containers, Microservices, Lambda and More_ <span style="font-size: smaller">-  [Tara Walker](#taraw) & Mackenzie Kosut</span>

+To tackle complexity and change, AWS customers are increasingly evolving their architectures from monoliths towards microservices, looking to benefit from increased agility, simplified scalability, resiliency, and faster deployments.

+However, moving to new architectures and platforms also introduces new technical challenges.
+Tara and Mackenzie will provide an introduction and overview of the benefits and challenges of architecting modern applications on AWS.

+They'll share guidelines and recommendations for which types of applications work well with the various AWS services available, and describe best practices for architecting, deploying and managing moder applications on AWS.

 #### <a name="secrets"></a>_The Secure Introduction Problem: Getting Secrets Into Containers_ <span style="font-size: smaller">- [Jeff Mitchell](#jeffm)</span>

 Developing a usable approach to secret management in a container environment is a balancing act between functionality and attack surface.
 An understanding of security must be aligned with an understanding of practical workflows and capabilities and limitations of container technologies.